 "Uh, yes, exactly." said Willow with a stammer, which she wouldn't have had had it been anyone other than Oz speaking.
 She wondered what Oz was still doing here.
 He'd broken up with her, or she'd broken up with him, she wasn't entirely sure, but he was still here.
 Why didn't he just leave again?
 Willow found herself wondering whether she wanted him to or not.
 She thought that she wouldn't know until he left.

-"Right, I didn't understand that, but it sounds as though shooting me will lead to something good." said Spike, mostly to himself.
+"Right, I didn't understand any of that, but it sounded as though shooting me would lead to something good." said Spike, mostly to himself.
 He would rather die than admit it, but he was playing an act at the moment.
+He wasn't fit to be sitting around playing poker.
 After being shot twice, and then having the bullets removed on the kitchen table, what he really should be doing was drinking lots and lots of blood, and then falling asleep for a few hours, upon which he'd be fine.
 What he didn't need was to be shot again.

 "Yes, if I shoot you now, that will be the fastest way to see whether the plan will work or not, and then we can stop Adam before he kills more people."
 Willow said eagerly.